ampresent/ns2_wcv/README.md

 # ns2_wcv
-An Wireless Chargeable Vehicle extension for Network Simulator 2
+A WCV(Wireless Chargeable Vehicle) extension for Network Simulator 2, and a DoC (Denial of Charge) attack model research

 ## Overview